 All through the spring and summer they eat grass and we have to keep them moving from field to field and from paddock to paddock.
 That is my Number One Job – helping to move the sheep.
 Moving sheep from place to place is my favourite.
 Sometimes I think I could even just move sheep around in the paddock that they are in but I am not allowed to do that.
 That is not my job.
 If I even think about doing that, I am being a Bad Dog, so I don’t do that.
 Even though sometimes I want to.
 Because I am a Good Boy.

 When we move sheep from place to place, I run and I bark.
-That helps The Boss.
+That helps Alpha-Dad.
 I bark and I bark and I bark – as loudly as I possibly can.
 Sometimes when the sheep see me they tell me “No, we will not do as you say!”
 (They can be sassy like that!)
 But then I bark – very loud – and that tells them.
 And it gets them moving at top speed!

-We have our own language, The Boss and I. We have a secret language.
+We have our own language, Alpha-Dad and I. We have a secret language.
 I know when He tells me to ‘Come-By!’ that He wants me to go to the left and when He tells me ‘Away!’
 He wants me to go right.
 He tells me ‘Behind’ and I know He wants to lead and I let Him do that.
 I follow along behind, staying as close to His heels as I can.
 Because I am a Good Boy.

 Getting the sheep down to the farm is the easy part.
 We go through the fields and usually there are lots of peoples around to help if we need to cross a road.
 For safety.
 Cars are dangerous.
 Very dangerous.
 So down the fields we go, running and running.
 I can run so fast when I go downhill!
 But I must always stay behind the sheep.
 That is my job.
 Because I am a Good Boy.